Points-of-Tango/points-of-tango.github.io/events.md

 ### B.3.
 Registration/Booking service

 The listing is totally Free, as mentioned above.
-The registration/booking process (everything under the point 8 in the previous section) engages more resourses from the platform.
+The registration/booking process (everything under the point 8 in the previous section) engages more resources from the platform.
 A fixed fee would be charged to support the organisers along the whole process, help desk assistance and IT support.
 Fees will depend on the size of the event and of its frequency.

 ### B.4.
 ADD-ON services

 There is a Free limit on each of the ADD-ON, which can be extended with premium accounts.
-Furthermore, each ADD-ON can be adquire independently, depending on the needs.
+Furthermore, each ADD-ON can be acquire independently, depending on the needs.
 Current ADD-ON free quota:
 - Keyword Phrases: max 5.
 - Organisers: max 2.
 - Promoters: max 2.